 Any weight carrying hitch that does not meet the capacity of the GVWR of the trailer being towed must have the weight distribution bars to increase the rating.
 Vehicles with a shorter wheelbase should always have weight distribution bars.
 These bars make the combination perform like one unit and they keep the front end of the vehicle on the road.
 Too much weight on the rear axle of the tow vehicle will lift the front end to unload the front axle and cause instability.

 Neva Scheve is a recognized authority on horse trailer safety and author of, "The Complete Guide to Buying, Maintaining, and Servicing a Horse Trailer."
-You can learn more about trailer safety at EquiSpirit Horse Trailers.
+Learn more about trailer safety at EquiSpirit Horse Trailers.